Traumatic Brain InjuryPrint Page

 If you or a loved one suffered a traumatic brain injury due to another's negligent or careless behavior, you should not have to bear the financial or physical costs of the injury on your own.
 The person or entity responsible should compensate you for medical costs, lost income, pain and suffering, and emotional distress.

 Our attorneys can help you to determine what your legal rights are and who you should pursue a claim against after you've suffered traumatic brain injury.
 At Levine Law, our legal team will assist you with every step of your TBI case, from gathering evidence to negotiating a settlement to fighting for your rights in court.
-To learn more about how we can help you, give us a call any time at (303) 333–8000.
+To learn more about how we can help you, give us a call any time at (303) 333-8000 or contact us online.
 Your consultation is free.